 Group work is not liked, but this is mainly due to lack of motivation of individuals within the groups and different types of learning.
-Because individual performance is still often valued, it is all about fighters - slower learners are hanged and faster learners feel abandoned.
+Because individual performance is still often valued, it is all about fighters - slower learners stay behind while faster learners feel abandoned.

-Even lower-level students can handle apps with a high degree of complexity, while educators often take much longer to get involved.
-One consequence is that teachers are judged not to be competent.
-In an attempt to regain authority, teachers tend to use unfavorable methods - the teacher-student relationship suffers.
-Is the positioning of teachers as knowledge facilitators still acceptable?
+Even lower-level students can handle apps of a high degree of complexity, while educators often take much longer.
+One consequence is that teachers are judged by the students not to be competent.
+In an attempt to regain authority, teachers tend to use unfavorable methods, thus the teacher-student relationship suffers.
+Is the positioning of teachers as knowledge facilitators still relevant?

 Teachers would like to use more technology for educational purposes, but their school infrastructure is inadequate and there is a lack of easy-to-learn and helpful software.
 There are also regular room changes, unreliable technology and Internet connectivity, too few devices, hardly any maintenance of the technology, incompatibilities between programs and devices (e.g., smartboard not powerpoint enabled), and high setup times (e.g., slow build / install).

 “I just use my private iPad, but reception is often missing, so I need to save content before showing it in the classroom.”

 Most schools prohibit smartphones, offer open Wi-Fi, block mobile reception, and / or prohibit using private laptops or tablets in the classroom.